Actively Recruiting

 - History of bilateral open inguinal hernia repair

-- Diabetes with peripheral nerve involvement and end organ dysfunction
+- Diabetes with peripheral nerve involvement and organ dysfunction

 - Coronary artery disease with unstable angina

-- Mood disorder with medication changes in past 3 months
+- Mood disorder with changes in medical therapy within last 3 months

 - Existing penile prosthesis